Isopods of the world

 Key Takeaways

-• Macro photography rig: Olympus E-M10 Mark 4, Laowa 50mm 2:1 macro lens, single flash with DIY diffuser.
+• Photography setup: Olympus E-M10 mark 4, Laowa 50mm 2:1 macro, single flash with DIY diffuser.

 Hacker News Comment Review